 Published in a series of magazine issues in 1868-69, this is one of the masterpieces by the author of Crime and Punishment and The Brothers Karamazov.
 It made me laugh a great deal, but it is not a comedy.
 Its climax is mysterious and chilling, but it is not a thriller.
-Dickensian in its large cast of vividly colorful characters and in its satire on the society of its time, it is not quite a picaresque.
+Dickensian in its large cast of vividly colorful characters and satire on the society of its time, it is not quite a picaresque.
 Tragic to a truly disturbing degree, it is too subtle and complex to make grand opera, too often given to immensely long talky scenes, featuring too many characters, to translate well into film—though the attempt has often been made to adapt it for stage or screen.
 It’s a great novel in which a sensitive reader can feel himself totally immersed, only to be shocked out of “willing suspension of disbelief” when its author breaks the fourth wall and begins commenting on his characters as fictional creations.
 Though it may come as a surprise to those of us who grew up watching a copy of the novel collecting dust in a reverential spot on our parents’ bookshelf, looking so serious and sophisticated that we could hardly imagine trying to read it, it happens to be a vastly entertaining novel.
 Once you read it, you will not forget it.

 Prince Lev Nikolayevich Myshkin is the “idiot” named in the title.
 We first meet this simple-hearted young man on a train to St. Petersburg, returning to Russia after several years under a doctor’s care in Switzerland.
 In boyhood he had been disabled to the point of idiocy by epilepsy, but the support of a wealthy patron and (later) the generosity of his doctor have at least partially cured him, and provided for his education.
 Now he has decided to return from abroad, but he really knows nothing about how to get along in Russian society.
 Even before he sets foot on the motherland’s soil, his ignorance of the confusing forces in play around him begin to create trouble for the Prince.
 By the end (mild spoiler, here), his fragile nerves will prove unequal to the strain that arises from the instantaneous love and hate that he excites in the men and women he meets.